Aggregate Models, Not Explanations: Improving Feature Importance Estimation: Introduction

 This instability, in which models with similar performance provide conflicting explanations of the same data, is known as the \rashomon\cite{donnelly2023rashomon}.
 It was named after the classic Japanese film Rashomon, which depicts conflicting witness accounts of the same incident during a trial~\cite{kurosawa1950rashomon}.
-To address this issue, a solution would be to aggregate the information learned by the different models, thereby eliminating the dependence on a single instance.
-To this end, prior work has focused on aggregating importance scores derived from individual models.
-Currently, there is a lack of formal analysis characterizing estimation error in feature importance, especially when expressive models are involved.
-This absence likely explains why the alternative strategy, which estimates the importance of features in a model-level ensemble that aggregates predictions, has not yet been studied.
+Addressing this instability is essential in high-stakes settings where inconsistent explanations can undermine the reliability and adoption of expressive architectures.
+This problem has consequently received substantial attention, with research focusing on aggregating information across multiple models to mitigate dependence on any single instance \cite{fisher2019all, donnelly2023rashomon}.
+While this line of work demonstrates that aggregating importance scores derived from individual models improves the stability of explanations, there remains a lack of formal analysis characterizing the feature importance estimation error.
+Our theoretical analysis identifies the primary error terms in this process and establishes the effectiveness of the alternative strategy: estimating importance from a model-level ensemble that aggregates predictions, rather than the standard approach of aggregating individual explanations.
 Importantly, due to the nonlinear nature of feature importance measures, these two approaches are not equivalent.
 This work aims to systematically study these aggregation strategies to improve the robustness of model-agnostic feature importance estimation.
 Our contributions are twofold: \begin{itemize} \item \textbf{Theoretical analysis}: We analyze feature importance estimation error under relaxed assumptions suitable for modern ML models.
 This framework enables a rigorous comparison of aggregation strategies leading to actionable insights and provides an error decomposition that formalizes the concepts of \stability and the \textit{Rashomon effect}. \item \textbf{Empirical results}: We perform a systematic comparison of ensembling approaches across established benchmarks using expressive architectures.
-We demonstrate the framework's utility on high-dimensional data from a large-scale proteomic cohort in the UK Biobank. \end{itemize} Our analysis of Leave-One-Covariate-Out (\textit{LOCO}), Conditional Feature Importance (\textit{CFI}), and \textit{SAGE} reveals that the benefits of aggregating models vary across feature importance methods.
+We demonstrate the framework's utility on high-dimensional data from a large-scale proteomic cohort in the UK Biobank. \end{itemize} Our analysis covers Leave-One-Covariate-Out (\textit{LOCO}, \autoref{subsection:loco}), marginal and conditional Shapley Additive Global importancE (\textit{SAGE}, \autoref{subsec:sage}), Conditional Feature Importance (\textit{CFI}, \autoref{subsec:cfi}), Permutation Feature Importance (\textit{PFI}, \autoref{subsec:pfi}), and Integrated Gradients (\textit{IG}, \autoref{section:ig}), revealing that the benefits of aggregating models vary across feature importance measures.